 Switch off the streaming service, blow the dust off your LPs, and fire up the turntable.
 Time to dive into music that comes with “authentic” written in large neon letters on the album cover.
-It’s the Ottakringer Vinyl & Music festival at (where else?)
-Vienna’s brewery.
+It’s the Ottakringer Vinyl & Music festival at Vienna’s main brewery.

 - Music fair and festival with dozens of exhibitors